andrewchambers/bupstash/doc/man/bupstash-get.1.md

   `$XDG_CACHE_HOME/.cache/bupstash/bupstash.qcache` or `$HOME/.cache/bupstash/bupstash.qcache`.

 * -q, --quiet:
-  Suppress progress bars (Progress bars are also suppressed when stderr is not an interactive terminal).
+  Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).

 ## ENVIRONMENT